 As any other hormone, progesterone plays its part in your overall hormonal balance.
 When you don’t have enough of it, you may experience more premenstrual (PMS) symptoms, you may spot before your period, and your cycles can become irregular.

 The bottom line is that having sufficient progesterone levels is key throughout your life — regardless of if you’re trying to get pregnant or not!

+So, "how do progesterone suppositories work?"
 A vaginal suppository (or a pessary) gets you a supplement of progesterone, and restores your hormonal balance.
 As we mentioned, progesterone suppositories are prescription only supplements, since they do contain hormones and especially because it is important to understand the correct time to take it.

 Progesterone is only produced in the second half of your cycle, so taking it before ovulation may modify your hormonal balance in a negative way and can prevent you from ovulating altogether.
 If you have specific concerns about a progesterone suppository or when to take one, we always recommend consulting your doctor.